 With a semi – circular layout, it covers an area of about 94 acres and is located just 2.5 km. apart from the famous Taj Mahal.
 The major attractions of the fort include the Diwan-I-Am, Diwan–I–Khas, Macchi Bhavan, Khas Mahal, Shah Jahani Mahal, Nagina Masjid and much more.
 The magnificent palaces, lavish courtyards, royal pavilions and other structures depict the architectural excellence during the Mughal era.
 Tourists from all over the world visit this historical and architecture marvel throughout the year.

-The Climate of Agra is comfortable throughout the year and transportation and Accommodations is not an issue in agra, it's well connected city by rail, road and air.
+The Climate of Agra is comfortable throughout the year and transportation and Accommodations is not an issue in Agra, it's well connected city by rail, road and air networks.

 Agra Fort open at 05:00 AM to 06:00 PM

 40 INR (Indians), 550 INR (foreigners), 80 INR (SAARC & BIMSTEC Nationals), Entry is free for children up-to 15 yrs of age